 Don’t Offer Too Many Choices

-When someone lands on a website you’ve designed, don’t make it difficult for them to choose what to do.
+When someone lands on a website or a form you’ve designed, don’t make it difficult for them to choose what to do.
 In other words, limit the number of decisions they must make by:

 - Not having too many tabs in the navigation bar.